-Satisfactory academic progress of enrolled students is measured by the cumulative grade point average (GPA) as evaluated at the end of each enrollment period.
-A minimum grade point average of 2.0 will determine whether the student is making satisfactory academic progress.
+Procedure- Satisfactory academic progress of enrolled students is measured by the cumulative grade point average (GPA) as evaluated at the end of each enrollment period.
+A minimum grade point average of 2.0 for undergraduate students and 3.0 for graduate students will determine whether the student is making satisfactory academic progress.
 The grade point average (GPA) is determined by dividing the total number of grade points earned by the total number of credit hours attempted.
 A student not meeting the minimum GPA she will be progress placed on academic probation.
-A second semester of failing to meet satisfactory academic progress will result in the student receiving academic suspension.
+A second semester of failing to meet satisfactory academic progress will result in the student receiving academic test.
 Please see Academic Probation/Suspension Policy for additional details.

-Any student attempting 12 semester credit hours or more in an enrollment period will be considered full-time.
-Students enrolled in less than 12 semester credit hours in any enrollment period will be considered part-time.
+Any student attempting 12 semester credit hours as an undergraduate student or 9 or more hours as a graduate student in an enrollment period will be considered full-time.
+Students enrolled in less than 12 semester credit hours as an undergraduate student and 9 or more hours as a graduate student in any enrollment period will be considered part-time.